jecki/DHParser/documentation_src/Overview.rst

 receive the data rather than running it on the command line.
 Instead of calling it, the generated parser-script can simply be imported as a module.
-The generated script contains a ``compile_src()``-function which allows to compile a DSL-string from within a python programm by running all four stages (preprocessing, parsing, AST-transformation and compiling) in sequence on the source string.
+The generated script contains a ``compile_src()``-function which allows to compile a DSL-string from within a python program by running all four stages (preprocessing, parsing, AST-transformation and compiling) in sequence on the source string.